-Key audit matter How our audit addressed the Key audit matter Relevant references in the Annual Report and Financial Statements: We have also tested revenue recognised in respect of terminal dues within the accounting system to amounts invoiced and the subsequent receipt of payment.
-Accounting policy: note 1.27; and • Note on postal sales and other revenues: note 27 In respect of these key audit matters, we found no significant exceptions in our controls testing and no material misstatements were identified in our substantive testing.
+Key audit matter How our audit addressed the Key audit matter Relevant references in the Annual Report: respect of terminal dues within the accounting system to amounts invoiced and the subsequent receipt of payment. - Accounting policy: Note 1.27; and - Note on postal sales and other revenues: Note 28.
+We found no significant exceptions in our controls testing and no material misstatements were identified in our substantive testing.